cityjson/specs/docs/extensions.rst

 CityJSON uses `JSON Schemas <http://json-schema.org/>`_ to document and validate the data model, and these are less powerful and less flexible than XML Schemas.
 Inheritance and namespaces are for instance not supported; schemas should be seen as basically validating the syntax of a JSON document.

-CityJSON nevertheless allows its data model to be extended with what is simply called *Extensions*.
+CityJSON nevertheless allows its data model to be extended with what is called *Extensions*.
 These Extensions are defined as JSON Schemas, and thus their content can be validated.
 The following cases are possible with CityJSON extensions: